Central Dynamo Stadium

 Central Dynamo Stadium was a stadium in Moscow, Russia.
 It was built in 1928 and held 36,540 people.
 It was the home ground for Dynamo Moscow.
 It was central venue of the All-Soviet Dynamo sports society and carried special name of Central to denote its importance.
 Until the construction of the Central Lenin Stadium in 1956, the Central Dynamo Stadium was the central sports facility in Moscow.
 The stadium was one of the venues of the football tournament of the 1980 Summer Olympics.

-A new stadium was built on the same spot and is named VTB Arena.
+A new stadium was built on the same spot and is named the VTB Arena.

 History

 Dynamo Stadium, designed by the architects Arkadiy Langman and Lazar Cherikover, dates from 1928.
-In 1938 the Dinamo station of the Moscow Metro opened nearby.
+In 1938, the Dinamo station of the Moscow Metro opened nearby.
 An athletics track circles the football field, but is no longer in use.
 A monument to Lev Yashin (1929–1990) stands at the stadium's north entrance and VIP boxes are positioned above the entrances to the north and south stands.
-In 2008 the stadium celebrated its 80-year anniversary.
+In 2008, the stadium celebrated its 80-year anniversary.

-Michael Jackson brought his HIStory World Tour to Dynamo Stadium in 1996 and Deep Purple performed there the same year.
+Michael Jackson brought his HIStory World Tour to the Dynamo Stadium in 1996 and Deep Purple performed there the same year.

 Dynamo Stadium closed for demolition in 2008, with the farewell match played on 22 November 2008.
-The stadium's main tenant, FC Dynamo Moscow, moved to Arena Khimki, a stadium in the Moscow suburb of Khimki.
+The stadium's main tenant, Dynamo Moscow, moved to the Arena Khimki, a stadium in the Moscow suburb of Khimki.